viper-adnan/Warez/README.md

 ## Public DMCA complaints
-- [Lumendatabase.org](https://anonym.to/?https://www.lumendatabase.org/) - Database Google uses for their blacklist, it provides hundreds of links with movie and tv shows
+- [Lumendatabase.org](https://anonym.to/?https://www.lumendatabase.org/) - Database Google uses for their blacklist, it provides hundreds of links with movie and tv shows.
+- [UK ISP Court Orders](https://anonym.to/?http://www.ukispcourtorders.co.uk/) - A incomplete list of websites recently taken down in the UK by the High Court.
+- [Counterfeit and Piracy Watch List (.PDF)](https://anonym.to/https://torrentfreak.com/images/tradoc_157564.pdf) - A EU Commion list from 2018 provided by Europol and others to watch the current piracy status.

 **[`^        back to top        ^`](#)**